 What about Black Friday?

 In general, Canada doesn’t officially have a “Black Friday” due to the date of our Thanksgiving (see above).
 Major retailers may opt to offer sales and discounts that coincide with Black Friday in the United States to keep customers from spending money across the border.
 That being said, Boxing Day is the Canadian equivalent of Black Friday — except that it falls on the day after Christmas, December 26th.
-It’s a similar experience to Black Friday with clearance prices and specials on all sorts of items, complete with early openings (except in Quebec, New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador due to provincial laws).
+It’s a similar experience to Black Friday with clearance prices and specials on all sorts of items, complete with early openings (except in Quebec, New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador due to provincial laws regulating major business hours).

 I want to call Canada, but I don’t want to dial 20 digits!

-No need to fret over the horrors of international dialling, Canada is part of the North American Numbering Plan.
+No need to fret over the horrors of international dialing, Canada is part of the North American Numbering Plan.
 This means that when calling someone in Canada, it will be just like a long distance call within the United States.

 Canadian phone numbers comprise of the same three digit area code and then a seven digit local number.
 For example, a number in Vancouver, British Columbia would be (604) 555-1234, just like a number in Chicago, Illinois could appear as (312) 555-0123.
-Remember, when dialling, press 1 (the country code for Canada and the United States) before entering the rest of the number, otherwise the call won’t go anywhere.
+Remember, when dialing, press 1 (the country code for Canada and the United States) before entering the rest of the number, otherwise the call won’t go anywhere.

 So what about your health care?